microsoft/fluentui/packages/office-ui-fabric-react/src/components/GroupedList/docs/GroupedListBestPractices.md

 }
 ```

-By re-creating the items array without mutating the values, the inner List will correctly determine its contents have changed and that it should re-render the new values.
+By re-creating the items array without mutating the values, the inner List will correctly determine its contents have changed and then it should re-render with the new values.